griffithlab/pVACtools/docs/features.rst

 `class I <http://tools.iedb.org/mhci/download/>`_ and `class II <http://tools.iedb.org/mhcii/download/>`_ binding prediction tools.
 Using a local IEDB installation is recommended for larger datasets or when the making predictions on many alleles, epitope lengths, or prediction algorithms.
+More information on how to install IEDB locally can be found on the :ref:`Installation <iedb_install>` page.

 **MHC Class I and Class II predictions**